jfragosoperez/HideyBarPhotoViewScreen/README.md

 HideyBarPhotoViewScreen
 =======================

-This library has been created for showing pictures like the native pictures gallery does.
-The screen actionbar will be hidden once the user enters the screen and after the time you've set has been reached.
-Then, once the actionbar is displayed again, it will be hidden again when the user taps the photo view.
+This library has been created for the need of showing photos like the native pictures gallery does.

+The current behaviour to show pictures in Gallery in Android is saving the picture into the phone and then call an Intent with ACTION_VIEW and the user will be redirected to the Gallery and will be able to see the picture.

+Sometimes, we only want to display that picture in full screen and would like to open that picture without leaving our app and all without saving this picture in the device.

+The gallery hides the action bar in two cases:

+1-The user enters in the photo view screen and after X seconds the actionbar will be hidden.

+2-Once hidden, the users taps the photo so the actionbar becomes visible and being able to perform actions using the menu items.
+Then after the X seconds, the actionbar will be hidden again.

+In this library you can set up the time till the actionbar will be hides.

 You can load both pictures from resources or fetch a picture from an url using [**Picasso (Square)**](http://square.github.io/picasso/).